-Name Arguments Category call routine [(exp,)] "Symbols and Expressions," on page 108 Call the named routine. catch [number [,number]] "Events," on page 96 With arguments, catches the signals and no arguments, prints the list of signals be runs target as though signal was not sent.
-With eing caught. cd [dir] "Program Locations," on page 103 Change to the \$HOME directory or to the specified directory dir. clas[s] [class] "Scope," on page 110 Return the current class or enter the sco pe of the specified class class. classe[s] "Target," on page 115 Print the C++ class names. clear [all routine line addr {addr}] "Events," on page 96 With arguments, clears the indicated breakpoints.
-When no arguments a this command clears all breakpoints at the current location. con[nect] [-t name [args] -d path [args] -f file [name [args]]] "Target," on page 115 Prints the current connection and the list of p of possible connection targets. c[ont] "Process Control," on page 92 Continue execution from the current loca ation. cr[ead] addr "Memory Access," on page 113 Fetch and return an 8-bit signed integer (character) from the specified de[bug] [target [arg1 argn]] "Process Control," on page 92 Load the specified target program with optional command-line arguments. dec exp [,exp] "Printing Variables and Expressions," on page 105 Evaluate and print the expressions.
-Integer values are printed in decimal. decl[aration] name "Symbols and Expressions," on page 108 Print the declaration for the symbol based on its type according to the symbol table. decls [routine "sourcefile" {global}] "Scope," on page 110 Print the declarations of all identifiers defined in the indicated scegiven, print the declarations for global scope.
+Name Arguments Category call routine [(exp,)] "Symbols and Expressions," on page 112 Call the named routine. catcb [number [,number]] "Events," on page 100 With arguments, catches the signals and no arguments, prints the list of signals be runs target as though signal was not sent.
+With eing caught. cd [dir] "Program Locations," on page 107 Change to the \$HOME directory or to the specified directory dir. clas[s] [class] "Scope," on page 114 Return the current class or enter the scop pe of the specified class class. classe[s] "Target," on page 119 Print the C++ class names. clear [all routine line addr {addr}] "Events," on page 100 With arguments, clears the indicated breakpoints.
+When no arguments are specified, this command clears all breakpoints at the current location. con[nect] [-t name [args] -d path [args] -f file [name [args]]] "Target," on page 119 Prints the current connection and the list of possible connection targets. c[ont] "Process Control," on page 96 Continue execution from the current location. cr[ead] addr "Memory Access," on page 117 Fetch and return an 8-bit signed integer (character) from the specified address. de[bug] [target [arg1 argn]] "Process Control," on page 96 Load the specified program with optional command-line arguments. dec exp [,exp] "Printing Variables and Expressions," on page 109 Evaluate and print the expressions.
+Integer values are printed in decimal. decl[aration] name "Symbols and Expressions," on page 112 Print the declaration for the symbol based on its type according to the symbol table. decls [routine "sourcefile" {global}] "Scope," on page 114 Print the declarations of all identifiers defined in the indicated scope.
+If no scope is given, print the declarations for global scope.